SDGLBL/context-groups.nvim/README.md

 ## Recent Updates

+- **May 2025**: Added Git diff integration for tracking file changes and comparing with Git history.
+- **May 2025**: Added inline LSP diagnostics feature for enhanced error visualization within code context.
+- **May 2025**: Added buffer paths utilities for easy reference and sharing.
 - **March 2025**: Enhanced profile creation to automatically use the "code" profile as a base for better reusability.
 - **February 2025**: Added support for YAML configuration in LLM Context integration.
 See [YAML Migration Guide](docs/yaml-migration.md) for details.
 - **February 2025**: Major refactoring to improve code organization and maintainability.
 See [REFACTORING.md](REFACTORING.md) for details.